-For uploading audio content to the NAND flash chips in the first few prototypes, I made some parallel port programmers to connect via the printer port that computers in ye olden days used to have.
+For uploading audio content to the NAND flash chips in the first few prototypes, some parallel port programmers were made to connect via the printer port that computers of the past used to have.
 The first one was build with discrete transistors (for voltage level translation) on a piece of veroboard.
 Later ones used voltage level translation chips.

 As you can imagine, writing hundreds of megabytes of data via a printer port is by no means quick.
 So, there was a need to design a high-speed USB 2.0 (480 mbps) programmer.
 This used the Cypress cy7c68013a EZ-USB® FX2LP™ USB microcontroller.
 The GPIF was programmed with custom waveforms to provide the signalling to interface to the NAND flash chip.
 Firmware was written in C to handle NAND flash addressing, reading, writing, erasing, etc.

 The first programmer involved a bit of mechanical design as well.
 It had spring probes for making contact with the S100 PCB and needed a clamp to hold the S100 PCB against the spring probes: